-We are a leading private sexual health in Dubai.
-We offer discreet STI testing and STD screening in a warm and safe setting at STD Check Clinic in Dubai, where you may begin an open dialogue with our experts about your sexual health concerns.
+We are a leading private sexual health provider in Dubai.
+We offer discreet STI testing and STD screening in a warm and safe setting at the STD Check Clinic in Dubai, where you may begin an open dialogue with our experts about your sexual health concerns.
 Our clinic is staffed by doctors, nurses, and health care assistants who take the highest care, diligence, and discretion in caring for our patients' sexual and reproductive health.

 Because our doctors recognize that STD/STI testing and treatment is a very personal subject, we guarantee complete discretion and privacy as a cornerstone of our service.
 We will help you select the most appropriate sexual health screening for your needs.
 You can arrange a same-day appointment with our GP or walk-in during our business hours if you have an emergency.
-You can also come in to speak with one of our Consultant Specialists about contraceptive alternatives and lab-led pregnancy blood testing for confirmed results and peace of mind.
+You can also come in to speak with one of our consultant specialists about contraceptive alternatives and lab-led pregnancy blood testing for confirmed results and peace of mind.

 All sexually transmitted illnesses are covered by our comprehensive sexual health screening program.
 The packages include an initial consultation with a sexual health practitioner, as well as an examination and testing.
 We also provide a phone chat with the doctor once you receive your results, as well as guidance on any modifications you should make and/or drugs you should take.

 Hepatitis B, hepatitis C, HIV, syphilis, Chlamydia, and Gonorrhoea are included in our STD package, however this may change depending on your results and what your doctor suggests.
 Additional swabs and testing, such as a herpes or bacterial swab, may be required based on your symptoms.
 This is an extra procedure that may aid in the detection of any underlying disorders and/or infections that, once identified, can be easily treated.